Ryan-M-Smith/Quinton-VoiceAssistant/doc/custom-config.md

     configuration entries (especially if you plan to make a lot of them).

     &nbsp;&nbsp;&nbsp;&nbsp;To make a new document, make a new line after the last line and type `---`.
-Anything under this divider is cosidered the fourth document in the file.
+Anything under this divider is considered the fourth document in the file.

 4. Add the new entry